awsdocs/iam-user-guide/doc_source/id_credentials_temp_enable-regions.md

 **To activate or deactivate AWS STS in a Region that is enabled by default \(console\)**

-1. Sign in as a root user or an IAM user with permissions to perform IAM administration tasks\.
+1. Sign in as a root user or a user with permissions to perform IAM administration tasks\.

 1. Open the [IAM console](https://console.aws.amazon.com/iam/home?#home) and in the navigation pane choose [https://console.aws.amazon.com/iam/home?#account_settings](https://console.aws.amazon.com/iam/home?#account_settings)\.